 And what you identify with as ‘You’ are the common factor in every relationship you have.

-How can you understand those relationships without having contemplated the underlying nature of your own existence, your direct experience, your true nature?
+How can you understand those relationships without having contemplated the underlying nature of your own being, your existence, your direct experience, your true nature?

 And so doing might provide powerful insights into the nature of the people you are coaching and are working with?